dumitru-petrusca/TouchNC/README.md

 Refreshing the page will give a default page that allows you to upload a new index.html.gz.

 ## Issues / Questions
-You can submit ticket [here](https://github.com/dumitru-petrusca/TouchNC/issues)
+You can submit issues [here](https://github.com/dumitru-petrusca/TouchNC/issues)

 ## Development
 For quick local development you can build and start a local dev server with: